ohmrr/wordle-cli/README.md

 # Wordle-CLI

 I got the inspiration to make this from one of VS Code's social media accounts, I don't remember which.
-They showed off the prompts library and I decided that I would try something easier but fun.
+They showed off the prompts library and I decided that I would try to make a game for once.

 ## How to Use: